Qowaiv/qowaiv-validation/src/Qowaiv.Validation.DataAnnotations/README.md

 }
 ```

-the first property is considered required by the `AnnotatedModelValidator`.
+The first property is considered required by the `AnnotatedModelValidator`.
 The
 second one is considered optional.
 The third one is also considered required,
 but via the attribute it was decorated with, not because of the `required` modifier.